 MTW housing authorities are required to comply with a few key requirements: that they assist substantially the same number of households as would have been served without MTW participation, continue to serve mainly very low-income households, and maintain a comparable mix of households served by family size.
-Seattle Housing Authority continues to meet these requirements.
+SHA continues to meet these requirements.

-The following table shows the distribution of households served in local non-traditional programs by income category.
-These households represent only a small portion of the total households served by Seattle Housing Authority; however, they are called out alone here because HUD uses data submitted to their standard information systems to verify compliance for public housing and HCV recipients.
-Seattle Housing Authority estimates that the overall percentage of MTW households served that were very low-income at year end was 96 percent.
+The following table shows the distribution of new households served in local non-traditional programs by income category.
+These households represent only a small portion of the total households served by SHA; however, they are called out alone here because HUD uses data submitted to their standard information systems to verify compliance for public housing and HCV recipients.
+SHA estimates that the overall percentage of MTW households served that were very low-income at year end was 91 percent.

-Reporting Compliance with Statutory MTW Requirements: 75% of Families Assisted are Very Low-Income (Household Income for Local Non-Traditional Households Only)
+Reporting Compliance with Statutory MTW Requirements: 75% of Families Assisted are Very Low- Income (Household Income for Newly Admitted Local Non-Traditional Households Only)

+Income Level Number of Local, Non-Traditional Households Admitted in the Plan Year

+80-50% AMI 4

+49%-30% AMI 13

+Below 30% AMI 71

+Total 91